 With the publishing of my first book, it became clear that I wouldn’t be able to devote as much of my attention to the student ministries.
 I have a deep love for the students I spent those years with, but I have a deeper love for my Lord.
 As much as it hurt my heart to leave, I know in my spirit that the timing was perfect, and I’m so grateful for God making it an easy transition.
 Northville Christian Assembly is still my home church, and I am so grateful for the friendships I have developed during my time in ministry there.

-Today, I have a multi-faceted ministry that includes writing, speaking, singing, and more.
+Today, I have a multi-faceted ministry that includes writing, speaking, filmmaking, and more.
 My first book, The Word of Knowledge in Action, was published in April of 2011.
 Since then I have written and published several more books and even produced some movies.
 All these are available — along with plenty of free content — at SupernaturalTruth.com.

 In September of 2012, I attended the Reinhard Bonnke School of Evangelism — a four-day training for 100 evangelists from around the world, during which Evangelists Reinhard Bonnke, Daniel Kolenda, Todd White, and others poured out wisdom, insights, and practical advice.
 The relationships built during this time have been amazing, and the information learned has produced much fruit for the Kingdom.

 Around that same time, I founded Wildfire Ministries International — a multifaceted nonprofit organization designed to plant churches, train pastors, build orphanages, and spread the Kingdom of God like wildfire in partnership with indigenous Christians around the world.
-Our first partnership in Uganda has trained around 1,000 pastors from various denominations, directly planted 10 churches, and is mostly done building an orphanage where around 300 children are already being educated while we continue construction.
+Our first partnership in Uganda has trained around 1,000 pastors from various denominations, directly planted 10 churches, and is partially finished building an orphanage where around 300 children are already being educated while we continue construction.
 We also have an ongoing connection in Brazil as well as individual outreaches in multiple other countries.

 My Wife, Robin Thomas